CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/06_LAB_11_01_Implement_Azure_Private_Link_for_Azure_Virtual_Desktop.md

     ![](Media/7-69.png)

-    > **Note**: The password should be at least 12 characters in length and consist of a combination of lower-case characters, upper-case characters, digits, and special characters.
+    > **Note:** The password should be at least 12 characters in length and consist of a combination of lower-case characters, upper-case characters, digits, and special characters.
 For details, refer to the information about [the password requirements when creating an Azure VM](https://learn.microsoft.com/en-us/azure/virtual-machines/windows/faq#what-are-the-password-requirements-when-creating-a-vm-).

 1. On the **Disks** tab of the **Create a virtual machine** page, set the **OS disk type** to **Standard HDD (locally-redundant storage) (1)** and select **Next : Networking > (2)**.